 On This Page

-- 4 What are the Symptoms and Signs of Pomeranian Retained Puppy Teeth
+- 5 What are the Symptoms and Signs of Pomeranian Retained Puppy Teeth?

 When Pomeranian puppies are born, they have no teeth at all.
 The first teeth begin to grow when they’re 6 – 8 weeks of age and these are called deciduous teeth (more commonly known as puppy teeth).

-When these teeth start falling out, the incisors come out first, then the premolars and canine teeth.
+A Pomeranian losing teeth will have the incisors come out first, then the premolars and canine teeth.
 Pomeranians have premolars but not molars.
 The canine teeth are a lot bigger and the top and bottom canines are at the back of the mouth.
 Both bottom and top incisors are found in the middle section of the Pom’s mouth .

 At five months of age, the adult canines and molars will start growing and, by the end of the eighth month, your Pomeranian should have all his new teeth.
 This process is often slower for smaller puppies.